 To do a multi-city search, click the “Multi-City” option that’s found near most flight search fields on Qantas.com – or go directly there with this link, remembering to check “Use points – Classic Flight Rewards only”.

-In either scenario of stopover or not, you’ll also want to make friends with the “Flexible with dates for all flights” checkbox, which can be found adjacent the calendar when you’re selecting an initial search date.
+In either scenario of stopover or not, you’ll want to make friends with the “Flexible with Dates” checkbox on the Multi City search page.

 For flights leaving out of New Zealand, input your preferred departure city (Auckland, Wellington or Christchurch), and then the same day for the onward flight to Los Angeles, Honolulu or San Francisco (regardless of whether you’re looking for a short stopover of a few days or not, it you’ll be shown an availability calendar for the results so don’t waste time fiddling with each exact date).
 Check the “Flexible with dates for all flights” checkbox.